oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/product/organization-image-preview.rst

    .. image:: /user/img/system/user_management/org_configuration/products/ImagePreviewOrganization.png
       :class: with-border

-4. Clear the **Use System** check box to change the system-wide setting.
+4. Clear the **Use System** checkbox to change the system-wide setting.

 5. In the **General** section, configure the following options: